lurchmath/cust-parse-test/plan.md

-To verify that this project is also viable for parsing Lurch notation:
+# Prove this project is viable

+Can it handle Lurch notation?
  - Use the scraper tool in the lurchmath repo's grading tools folder to get a list of all unique Lurch notation expressions used in Math299 in Spring 2024.
  - Use the new JSON API described above to define a new language of Lurch notation and verify that all (or almost all) of the expressions scraped from Math299 can be parsed correctly by the converter defined in that way.

-Polishing:
+# Polish the project's features

+Support left- and right-associativity for operators (which is kind of the opposite of associative flattening, which you already support).
  - Add the capability of asking for all possible parsings, rather than just getting the first one.
     - Run tests on this, especially anywhere the test suite mentioned